 First of all, basic logs cannot be used in the analytic rules or log alerts.
 Also, the KQL language is limited, it has a great subset of features like filtering (where), parsing, projecting, and extending, including the following operators:

 You can use all functions and binary operators within these operators.
-But you can’t do advanced things like join and union.
+But you can’t do advanced things like join, union, and sort.
 Basic logs are really scoped to whatever you can do with the where operator.

 The second restriction is, that not all tables are supported for Basic Logs yet.

 Another important thing is, that these logs are retained for eight days only before they’re moved to the archive tier, and how long you keep them in the archive tier is up to you (more on this in the next section).